CurtTilmes/raku-libgit2/README.md

 There are also still some unimplemented corners, so if you see anything you can't do, raise an issue and we can try to add more libgit2 bindings.
+Also some functionality that looks like it should work doesn't seem to...
+Debugging, test improvements, etc. are all appreciated -- feel free to ask questions or offer patches!

 For now, there are also some 64-bit assumptions.
 If there is demand for a 32-bit version, there are ways to adapt it I can work with someone who